Saravana-31/RealTimeChatApp/README.md

 ##💡 Future Enhancements

-User Authentication: Add login and registration for personalized chat rooms.
+**User Authentication**: Add login and registration for personalized chat rooms.
-Private Messaging: Allow direct one-on-one messaging.
+**Private Messaging**: Allow direct one-on-one messaging.
-Message Storage: Use a database to store chat history.
+**Message Storage**: Use a database to store chat history.
-Emojis and Media Sharing: Support for sending emojis and attachments.
+**Emojis and Media Sharing**: Support for sending emojis and attachments.

 ##📜 License
 This project is licensed under the MIT License.